theobald-software/kb.theobald-software.github.io/content/_xtract-universal/calling-dynamic-extractions-with-variables-in-adf.md

 weight: 10
 ---

-This article shows how to call Xtract Universal extractions dynamically from Azure Data Factory (ADF) using user-defined variables. <br>
+The following article shows how to call Xtract Universal extractions dynamically from Azure Data Factory (ADF) using user-defined variables. <br>

 ### Calling Dynamic Extractions with Variables

-In the following example, an extraction with a date parameter is called in ADF.
+In The depicted example, an extraction with a date parameter is called in ADF.
 The date parameter is set dynamically using a user-defined variable.<br>
 The goal of this example is to run daily extractions that only write data added or updated on the day before to the destination.